vburlbl/cleantalk-spam-protect/readme.txt

 == Screenshots ==

-1. Cleantalk in action
+1. CleanTalk stops spam comment
-2. Cleantalk admin panel
+1. CleanTalk settings to filter spam in the blog

 == Changelog ==